 There was no change in valuation techniques during the year.
 The EFSF's policy is to recognise the transfers between Levels as of the date of the event or change in circumstances that caused the transfer.

-10. Prepayments and deferred charges
+10. Prepayments and other receivables

-On 31 December 2018, the prepayments were entirely composed of invoices paid in advance and amounted to nil (2017: €433,000).
+On 31 December 2019, the prepayments were entirely composed of invoices paid in advance and amounted to €230,000 (31 December 2018: Nil).

 11. Debt securities in issue